 Definition of Rust Set

 Rust set is a very important data structure of rust programming language and helps in identifying the key present in the set which possess the required element.
-Sets in rust programming language mostly revolve around the keys not the values as mostly the key associated with the element is enough to retrieve the information about any element.
-Sets can perform various operations like union, difference, symmetric difference, an intersection on the data available due to which it gets mostly adopted by programmers.
-Sets mostly comprise of HashSet and BTreeSet which have their own significance in rust.
+Sets in rust programming language mostly revolve around the keys, not the values, as mostly the key associated with the element is enough to retrieve the information about any element.
+Sets can perform various operations like union, difference, symmetric difference, and intersection on the available data, which programmers mostly adopt.
+HashSet and BTreeSet, which are important in Rust, make up the majority of sets.

 Syntax: